HarryAhnHS/cv-builder/README.md

 ## Main Functionalities:

-- Fully adaptive, flexible, and scalable resume generator
+- Fully adaptive and flexible resume generator
 - Completely responsive sized output, all spacing + fonts automatically scaled with A4 aspect ratio
 - All fields/categories able to be edited or deleted
-- Supports multiple entries across categories
+- Support multiple entries across categories
 - Upload profile photo support
 - Create user's own category with custom inputs for further personalization
 - Customize accent color and font design